CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/01-machine-learning.md

 # Module 01: Explore Automated Machine Learning in Azure Machine Learning

-## Lab overview
+## Overview

-In this exercise, you'll use the automated machine learning feature in **Azure Machine Learning** to train and evaluate a machine learning model.
+In this module, you'll use the automated machine learning feature in **Azure Machine Learning** to train and evaluate a machine learning model.
 You'll then deploy and test the trained model.

-## Lab Objectives
+## Objectives

 In this lab, you will perform: